 In the finale of the Project Cadmus arc of Justice League Unlimited, The Flash has to run so fast to defeat the Luthor/Braniac merger that he warps out of reality for a moment.
 When Hawkgirl pulls him back, he comments that if he ever runs so fast again, he may disappear for good.

 In the first season of Justice League, The Flash was held back a lot by being tripped or clotheslined by objects that he had no excuse for not seeing coming or reacting to.

 In the cartoon of Young Justice, Kid Flash has this problem, running into a metal door because he didn't have enough space to stop.
 Though this might just have been because he was in a hallway.

-The Discworld's Puzuma example was probably based on the old urban legend (False, but still funny) about a car mounted with JATO-rockets embedded in a cliff-face somewhere in Arizona.
+The Discworld's Puzuma example was probably based on the old urban legend (Busted, but still funny) about a car mounted with JATO-rockets embedded in a cliff-face somewhere in Arizona.

 This is the cause of many car accidents, not to mention the yellow / amber lights on traffic signals: it's a warning that you will be required to be out of the intersection soon.
 If you are going too fast to stop, it is acceptable (indeed, preferable!) that you keep going, instead of trying to stop and merely blocking up traffic.

 On some kinds of ice, five miles an hour can be too fast to stop.
 Definitely Truth in Television.

 Trains are very heavy, can go very fast, and their particular method of locomotion results in little friction.
 The end result is that they can take a mile or more to stop.